lordachita/MNIST_without_conv/README.md

-# Classification on MNIST, without using convolution
+# Classification on MNIST dataset, without using convolution

 Objective: To obtain XXXX XXX XXXXXXXX results on MNIST dataset, without using convolution.